alicescfernandes/isel_final_project/docs/functional_requirements.md

 ### NFR02.
 Security
 - Authentication must follow Django’s default authentication system.
-- The system must ensure that groups can only access their own data.
+- The system must ensure that users can only access their own data.
 - Passwords must be securely stored using hashing.

 ### NFR03.
 Performance